Pokémon: Giratina & the Sky Warrior: Theatrical run

-The film was released in Japan on July 19, 2008 by Toho.
+The film was released in Japan on July 19, 2008, by Toho.

 Broadcast airing

-Pokémon: Giratina & the Sky Warrior was aired in United States on February 13, 2009 on Cartoon Network.
+Pokémon: Giratina & the Sky Warrior was aired in United States on February 13, 2009, on Cartoon Network.

 Home media

 This was the first Pokémon film to be distributed by Universal Studios Home Entertainment in North America.
 It was also the first anime film that Universal has ever distributed in the country.
-The home media rights holders for the Pokémon anime, Viz Media would later re-release the film on July 7, 2015, with Warner Bros.
-Home Entertainment acting as the distributor.
+The home media rights holders for the Pokémon anime, Viz Media would later re-release the film on July 7, 2015, with Warner Home Video acting as the distributor.
 Universal Studios Home Entertainment also released the film in several European countries, including the United Kingdom.
 Then it was later re-released by Manga Entertainment in the UK on May 21, 2018, as part of the Diamond and Pearl 4 film collection.
 It was later re-released again separately by Manga UK on April 15, 2019.